sassoftware/esp-kubernetes/GCP-notes.md

 ---
 #### bin/gcp-get-images -- Print Latest images:tags for Repository

-This script prints the most recent set of SAS Event Stream Processing images in an Google GKE container registry.
+This script prints the most recent set of SAS Event Stream Processing images in a GCR.
 The output is in a format that can be cut and pasted into a terminal window in order to set the IMAGE_XXX environment variables.

 ```
     [bin]$ ./aws-get-images  -?